 There are quite a few Pug health problems that are related to the eyes, because Pugs have large bulging eyes:

-Dry eye (keratoconjunctivitis sicca) is a disorder of the tear glands in which there is inadequate tear production and a resulting dry cornea.
+Dry eye (keratoconjunctivitis sicca) is a disorder of the tear glands.
+There is not enough tear production and the cornea becomes dry.
 As a result, the affected eye becomes irritated, and the conjunctival tissues becomes red.

 A thick, stringy, mucoid discharge covers the eye.
 The cornea eventually will become dry and brown.
 Blindness can result.

-Entropion is a condition where the bottom eyelid rolls inward toward the eyeball, causing the eye lashes to rub against the cornea, resulting in pain, tearing, and inflammation.
+Entropion is a condition where the bottom eyelid rolls inward toward the eyeball, causing the eye lashes to rub against the cornea.
+This results in pain, tearing, and inflammation.
 Both eyes may have this problem, which fortunately can be corrected by surgeries.

 Pugs have big bulging eyes, so it is easy for them to sustain injuries to their eyes.
 Corneal abrasions and ulcers are injuries to the cornea caused by trauma, such as scratches.

 Ulcers are deeper wounds that involve the middle and sometimes even the inner layer of the cornea.

 Corneal ulcers are very painful and cause severe tearing, squinting, and pawing at the eye.
 A Pug with a corneal ulcer usually avoids the light.